AlexanderMaxRanabel/limam/README.md

-# limam
+# oxidite
-limam is a lightweight,fast and reliable code editor made in c#
+oxidite ox is a lightweight,fast and reliable code editor made in c#